sligocki/sligocki.github.io/_posts/2023-03-13-skelet-1-infinite.md

 $$ K < R \to F K < R $$

-And thus it will repeat forever!
+As previously, this is only a suffix of the tape.
+It allows and ignores anything to the left of the $$K$$ in the input config.
+Specifically, any output config matches the input config and thus it will repeat forever!

 ## Summary